 Ensure clear error messages for failed transactions.

-Add gamification (e.g., badges for medication adherence).
+Add gamification elements (e.g., badges for adherence).

 Monitor engagement with analytics tools.